ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2002-01-01-participatory-design.md

 - Design takes place without constraints
 - There are no preconceived notions

-Within those co-design principles the following elements are critical:
+Within those co-design principles, the following elements are critical:
 - Relationships: centered on trust and power sharing
 - Flexibility and agility: centered on scaffolding learning, risk taking and failure
 - Teamwork: centered on embracing different perspectives and varying levels of expertise